jillesvangurp/kotlin4example/README.md

 ```

 As you can see, we indeed show a pretty printed block, ran it, and
-grabbed the output.
-Observant readers will also note that the nested
+grabbed the output as well.
+Observant readers will also note that
-block above did not run.
-The reason for this is that the outer `block`
+the nested block above did not run.
+The reason for this is that
-call for that has a parameter that you can use to prevent this.
+the outer `block` call for that has a `runBlock` parameter that
-If you look at the source code for the readme, you will see we used
+you can use to prevent this.
+If you look at the source code
-`block(runBlock = false)`
+for the readme, you will see we used `block(runBlock = false)`

-We can also return a value from the block and capture that:
+You can also return a value from the block and capture that:

 ```kotlin
 fun aFunctionThatReturnsAnInt() = 1 + 1